BAndysc/LibProtobufZeroSharp/README.md

 # LibProtoZeroSharp

-This is an experimental and highly efficient protobuf encoder/decoder designed for C#.
+This is an experimental highly efficient, but limited feature-set protobuf encoder/decoder designed for C#.
 While Protobuf is straightforward to use, it often incurs extra allocations and performance overhead.
 LibProtoZeroSharp aims to minimize these drawbacks by offering a zero-additional-alloc solution (allocations only for the buffer for the message itself).

 Inspired by [ProtoZero](https://github.com/mapbox/protozero), a custom C++ protobuf encoder/decoder.
 LibProtoZeroSharp is a fully managed C# version.